Python-PyQt/PyQt6-Docs/descriptions/QtQml/QJSEngine-c.rst

 Script Object Creation
 ----------------------

 Use :sip:ref:`~PyQt6.QtQml.QJSEngine.newObject` to create a JavaScript object; this is the C++ equivalent of the script statement ``new Object()``.
-You can use the object-specific functionality in :sip:ref:`~PyQt6.QtQml.QJSValue` to manipulate the script object (e.g. QJSValue::setProperty()).
+You can use the object-specific functionality in :sip:ref:`~PyQt6.QtQml.QJSValue` to manipulate the script object (e.g. :sip:ref:`~PyQt6.QtQml.QJSValue.setProperty`).
 Similarly, use :sip:ref:`~PyQt6.QtQml.QJSEngine.newArray` to create a JavaScript array object.

 .. _qjsengine-qobject-integration: